Counselling & Psychotherapy in Richmond (near to North Sheen, Mortlake, East Sheen, Kew, Chiswick and Barnes).

 For the past 12 years I have been a counsellor and psychotherapist in South West London and Central London.
 During that time I have been a counsellor in the NHS/IAPT, within a council setting, for a bereavement charity, in private practice and within a forensic setting.

-I am currently working in Richmond and Fulham.
-Alongside my private practice in SW London I also work in a NHS forensic setting.
+My private practice room is in Richmond.
+Alongside my private practice in SW London I also work in a NHS forensic setting as a Senior Therapist.

 I am committed to providing a confidential and non-judgemental environment, where trust and respect can be.